Down East Wood Ducks Game Notes - at Fayetteville

 - Down East Wood Ducks Game Notes - at Fayetteville - Down East Wood Ducks

-- Disastrous Sixth Inning Allows Columbia to Trip up RiverDogs 5-3 - Charleston RiverDogs
+- Pitching Cools Columbia Bats as RiverDogs Earn 5-2 Victory - Charleston RiverDogs

+- GreenJackets Take Two from Pelicans on a Doubleheader Thursday - Myrtle Beach Pelicans

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.